nasa/cumulus-orca/shared_libraries/README.md

 :::info

-The command below assumes you are running the install from within the task directory.
+The command below assumes you are running the install from within the root repo directory.
 Adjust the relative path accordingly based on where your requirements file or install script is located.